javabean/iNotes-exporter/README.md

 As an alternative to configuring POP3S, you can also use [stunnel](http://www.stunnel.org/).

+Note: to disable the POP3 connector and only keep the secure POP3S version, set `pop3.port=-1`.

 #### Additional (non-standard) POP3 commands

 The following POP3 commands are not RFC standard, but can help manage your iNotes account: